JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 ### Telnet
 Telnet is a set of rules designed for connecting one system with another.
 The connecting process here is termed as remote login.
 The system which requests for connection is the local computer, and the system which accepts the connection is the remote computer.

-____

-* **POP**: Post office Protocol.
-POP3 is designed for receiving incoming E-mails.
-* **SSH**: Secure Shell.
-SSH allows for remote command-line login and remote execution.
-It has many of the functions of FTP but is more secure. `ssh username@ssh.server.com` replacing username with your username on the SSH server and ssh.server.com with the host name or IP address of the SSH server

 ## [:fire:]()[Details]
 ### MAC address
 * MAC addresses are 6-byte (48-bits) in length, and are written in MM:MM:MM:SS:SS:SS format.